This Week (magazine): Cartoonists

 The numerous cartoonists who contributed to This Week included Irwin Caplan, Dick Cavalli, Chon Day, Robert Day, Rowland Emett, Paul Giambarba, Tom Henderson, Bil Keane, Bill King, Clyde Lamb, Harry Mace, Roy McKie, Ronald Searle, Vahan Shirvanian, Ton Smits, Ralph Stein, Henry Syverson, George Wolfe and Bill Yates.
 Giambarba's series of Angelino cartoons ran in This Week during the late 1950s.
 Caplan contributed a regular weekly thematic grouping of cartoons, sometimes in the form of a vertical comic strip.

 Cartoonist Stein was also This Week's Auto Editor, expanding his material into a book, This Week's Glove-Compartment Auto Book (Random House, 1964).
-Crockett Johnson created The Saga of Quilby: A Ghost Story Especially Devised for Advertisers Who Stay Up Late (1955), a pamphlet designed to sell advertising space in This Week.
-A collection, What's Funny About That?
-A Cartoon Carnival from This Week Magazine (E.P.
-Dutton, 1954) included a dozen profiles of the magazine's cartoonists and an article on cartoon devices and terminology by Mort Walker.
+Crockett Johnson created The Saga of Quilby: A ghost story especially devised for advertisers who stay up late (1955), a pamphlet designed to sell advertising space in This Week.
+A collection of cartoons included a dozen profiles of the magazine's cartoonists and an article on cartoon devices and terminology by Mort Walker.

 Many cartoons in This Week were devised by gagwriter Bob McCully.
 One writer noted about him: